Matzmuda4/Customer-Advert-Attention-with-Eye-Tracking/Categories/Snacks Labelled Images.v2i.coco/README.roboflow.txt

-Snacks Labelled Dataset - v1 2025-03-22 10:26pm
+Snacks Labelled Dataset - v2 2025-03-23 12:36pm
 ==============================

-This dataset was exported via roboflow.com on March 22, 2025 at 9:26 PM GMT
+This dataset was exported via roboflow.com on March 23, 2025 at 11:39 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects